-This one credit (not repeatable) course is semester long and taken by all TAs prior to assuming assistantship.
-All CICS TAs are eligible.
-Departmental consent is required for enrollment.
+This one credit (not repeatable) course is semester long and a required component of the TA contract.
+The course is taken by all TAs in the semester in which they first assume assistantship.
+All CICS TAs are eligible and departmental consent is required for enrollment.

-COMPSCI 890T focuses on the TA's role in leading discussion sections, planning effective review sessions, and facilitating labs.
+This course aims to introduce you to the tenets of inclusive teaching and learning.
+It focuses on the TA's role in leading discussion sections, planning effective review sessions, and facilitating labs.
 Educational best practices that scaffold learning and create an inclusive classroom are discussed.
-How to balance teaching and research responsibilities is addressed as part of graduate professional development.
+How to balance teaching and research responsibilities is addressed as part of your graduate professional development.

-* create an inclusive environment to broaden participation and support diversity.
+· create an inclusive environment to broaden participation and support diversity in the classroom.

 The course is flipped with students completing readings, assignments, and online discussions ahead of each class.
 Class time is used for group discussions and in-class activities.